 Leonardo DiCaprio is one of our generation's most prolific actors, so it's a little crazy to think of him as a homeless teenager on the family comedy Growing Pains.
 But alas, DiCaprio did play Luke Brower on the show in 1991, before starring in What's Eating Gilbert Grape? and The Basketball Diaries, making us swoon in Romeo & Juliet and Titanic, and gaining A-list status with The Aviator, The Departed, and The Wolf of Wall Street.
 Check out this touching clip from the last episode of Growing Pains that he appeared in.

 Before he was a natural born killer, basketball-playing hustler, and alcoholic Hunger Games victor, Woody Harrelson played Boston bartender Woody Boyd on Cheers.
 He played the goofy character from 1985 to 1993, and then went on to star in unforgettable films like White Men Can't Jump and Indecent Proposal, and even nabbed an Oscar nomination for his leading role in The People vs. Larry Flynt.
-Harrelson has been introduced to a brand-new generation of fans with this portrayal of Haymitch Abernathy in The Hunger Games movie franchise, and now he's returning to TV alongside Matthew McConaughey in HBO's crime drama True Detective.
+Harrelson has been introduced to a brand-new generation of fans with this portrayal of Haymitch Abernathy in The Hunger Games movie franchise, and now returned to TV alongside Matthew McConaughey in the first season of HBO's crime drama True Detective.

 Bruce Willis gained early fame as fast-talking private detective David Addison in the ABC dramedy Moonlighting.
 He starred opposite Cybill Shepherd in the show, which ran from 1985 to 1989.
 Willis obviously went on to have an illustrious film career with flicks like and Pulp Fiction, Armageddon, The Sixth Sense, and the Die Hard franchise.